Anessen/PSFalcon/Installation.md

 ```
 ## Folder Redirection
 If you have “Folder Redirection” in place, the `$HOME` folder may not be properly recognized by PowerShell.
 In these
-cases, you can extract PSFalcon and import the module directly.
+cases, you can extract PSFalcon and import the module directly using the [latest release](https://github.com/CrowdStrike/psfalcon/releases).
 ```powershell
 Expand-Archive .\psfalcon-<version>.zip .
 Move-Item .\psfalcon-<version>\ .\PSFalcon